amenti4k/amenti4k.github.io/_posts/2025-08-10-Compute-Is-Labor-AI-Native-Operator-PE.md

 The operational discipline is simple to say and hard to live.
 Baseline the work: touches per transaction, exception taxonomy, cycle time, SLA penalties, unit cost per closed case.
 Ship two or three flagship workflows.
 Publish reliability SLOs and error budgets.
 Do not expand until end-to-end success holds above 94% for sixty days with human intervention stable around 6%.
 Treat recurring exceptions as a product backlog: every week, retire the top two by converting them into tools, evals, or safety rails.
 Expand only when your primitives are demonstrably reusable.
 Reliability gates growth; never scale chaos.

-This method collapsed our per-customer configuration from ~2,000 lines to ~50.
+This method can collapse per-customer configuration from ~2,000 lines to ~50.
 It's also the only path that preserves trust with customers and regulators.
 It looks slower.
 It is faster.

 ## The Competitive Moat